luiskcs89/rotate-table/README.md

 The input is a CSV file with the columns id and json (sample added in the repo).
 The json column contains a table represented in a continous array.

+Run `npm install` to download all required libraries before running the program or the tests.

 The program can be called using the following command:

 `node cli.js input.csv > output.csv`